-- In lieu of providing pre-made whiteboards, SCCD has standardized on providing teaching walls painted with high-performance dry erase formula paint per the following: - o Product: IdeaPaint Pro or demonstrated equivalent. - Field applied, durable dry erase coating. - LEED compliant (Low VOC). - Color: White. - Substrate: Gypsum Board Level 5 finish. - Application: HVLP Spray application per professional installer, final finish to be smooth and free of texture. - Warranty: 10 years. - Location: one wall in room (certain room types may require more than one), from base to ceiling level. - Special Considerations: do not locate any wall-mounted items such as strobes, fire alarm pull stations, phones on this wall, unless they have been specifically approved by end users.
-Outlets should be located no higher than 18" above finish floor, unless approved by end users. - o Manufacturer Qualifications: minimum of 3 years manufacturing dry-erase coatings.
+- While white boards are the District standard for teaching walls, wall painted with high performance dryerase formula paint may be approved by the District for special locations.
+If approved, provide per the following: - o Product: IdeaPaint Pro or demonstrated equivalent. - o Field applied, durable dry erase coating. - LEED compliant (Low VOC). - o Color: White. - o Substrate: Gypsum Board Level 5 finish. - Application: HVLP Spray application per professional installer, final finish to be smooth and free of texture. - o Warranty: 10 years. - Location: one wall in room (certain room types may require more than one), from base to ceiling level. - Special Considerations: do not locate any wall-mounted items such as strobes, fire alarm pull stations, phones on this wall, unless they have been specifically approved by end users.
+Outlets should be located no higher than 18" above finish floor, unless approved by end users. - Manufacturer Qualifications: minimum of 3 years manufacturing dry-erase coatings.